 2. Train in Different Weather and Terrains

 Unless you’re Halle Berry on the set of a Bryan Singer X-Men film, you cannot control the weather.
-You can scout out your run date months in advance, but there’s no telling what kind of heat, sleet, wind, or wash-out you’ll be jogging through, despite the constant refreshing of your iPhone app.
+You can scout out your run date months in advance, but there’s no telling what kind of heat, sleet, wind, or wash-out you’ll be running through, despite the constant refreshing of your iPhone app.

-Aside from the week-by-week length and pace build-up, you must also prepare for environment and logistical obstacles, including steep hills, unfamiliar terrain, and bad weather.
+Aside from the week-by-week length and pace buildup, you must also prepare for environment and logistical obstacles, including steep hills, unfamiliar terrain, and bad weather.

 According to Robert Chapman, Indiana University’s director of the Human Performance Laboratory in Indiana University’s School of Health, Physical Education some of the common half marathon training mistakes include not training for the right heat conditions, not training for limited daylight hours if your run is in the winter, and skipping training days when vacations or other events occur.